ibexa/documentation-developer/docs/release_notes/ez_platform_v1.7.0_lts.md

 ### eZ Platform Enterprise Edition (with Studio)

 -   You can now use our eZ Personalization service to create highly personalized landing pages.
-The Studio **Personalization Block** available out of the box lets the editor simply create a block that will render a list of content items personalized to each and every visitor.
+The Studio **Personalization Block** available out of the box lets the editor simply create a block that renders a list of content items personalized to each and every visitor.
 The interface lets the editor decide which of the Personalization scenarios configured in the eZ Personalization back end should be used, as well as the template to be used for rendering.

 ![](personalizationblock.png)

--   You can now take advantage of the **Date-Based Publishing** feature – when editing a draft, instead of publishing the content immediately you can select the date and time at which it will be automatically published.
+-   You can now take advantage of the **Date-Based Publishing** feature – when editing a draft, instead of publishing the content immediately you can select the date and time at which it's automatically published.
 All your content scheduled to be published are accessible in a dedicated widget on the dashboard.

 ![](future_publication_window.png)